Parents/Carers Information

 What type of support does FOCUS West offer?

-One of the strengths of FOCUS West is that it consists of programmes run by five of the Higher Education Institutions in the West of Scotland.
+One of the strengths of FOCUS West is that it is a collaborative programme and delivered by four of the Higher Education institutions in the west of Scotland.
 You can click here to get information about the different elements of the programme.
 Please note that not all schools work with every element of the programme.
-Viewing your school here will give you up to date information.

 Year ProgrammeInstitution